Knowledge Base

 Version 1.0 (July 2010)

-• Qi transmitter delivers 5 Watt power into a Qi phone.
+• Qi power transmitter delivering 5 watt into a Qi power receiver..

-• Choice of transmitter designs include single coil transmitter, coil array transmitter, and moving coil transmitter.
+• Choice of power transmitter designs including single coil, coil array, and moving coil power transmitters.

-• High flexibility in design of Qi receivers
+• High flexibility in design of Qi power receivers

-• Limited flexibility in the design of Qi transmitters
+• Limited flexibility in the design of Qi power transmitters

 Version 1.1 (March 2012)

-• Increased design freedom for transmitters.
-You can now choose between 12 different transmitter specifications.
+• Increased design freedom for power transmitters.
+You can now choose between 12 different power transmitter specifications.

 • Increased sensitivity of "Foreign Object Detection".
-This prevents heating of metal objects in the neighborhood of an active transmitter.
+This prevents heating of metal objects near an active transmitter.

-• The possibility to power a Qi transmitter with a USB charger.
+• The possibility to power a Qi power transmitter with a USB charger.

 Version 1.2 (October 2015)

 • Fast charging.
-The possibility for transmitters to deliver up to 15 Watt power and the option for receivers to obtain up to 15 Watt.
+The possibility for power transmitters to deliver up to 15 watt and the option for power receivers to obtain up to 15 watt.

 • Improved timing requirements